 This is the author's version of the work.
 This publication appears in Gettysburg College's institutional repository by permission of the copyright owner for personal use, not for redistribution.

 Dailey, Amy and Smith, Meggan D., "From Climate Change to Vaccination Safety: Teaching Information Literacy in an Undergraduate Epidemiology Course" (2017).
-Musselman Library Staff Publications.
+All Musselman Library Staff Works.
 76.

 Additional FilesDailey HS 326 Epidemiology assignments Spring 2017.pdf (146 kB)